-The Bangkok National Museum stands as Thailand’s most important cultural institution and the largest museum in Southeast Asia.
+The Bangkok National Museum stands as Thailand’s largest and most important museum.
 Located next to the Grand Palace, it houses an extraordinary collection of Thai art, royal artefacts, Buddhist sculptures, ancient manuscripts, and archaeological treasures spanning thousands of years.
 Whether you're a history enthusiast or a first-time visitor exploring Bangkok’s heritage district, the museum offers a clear, immersive overview of Thailand’s cultural evolution, making it a must-visit landmark for every traveller.

 Bangkok National Museum is a museum in Bangkok, Thailand.
 Bangkok National Museum was founded in 1874 by King Rama V and is situated in the old palace of Wang Na (Vice King).
-Located throughout several historic structures and exhibition spaces, the museum exhibits more than 10,000 artefacts dating back to prehistoric times in Thailand until the contemporary times.
+Located throughout several historic structures and exhibition spaces, the museum exhibits more than tens of thousands of artefacts dating from prehistoric times in Thailand until contemporary times, with curated selections on display.

 It is famous for: